 Inspect Your Rental

 Routine inspections throughout the term of the lease are just as important, if not more so, as those completed before and after the lease term.
-They can help catch potential problems, be it maintenance repairs or lease violations, before they blow up.
+They can help catch potential problems, be it maintenance repairs or lease violations before they blow up.
 Routine inspections also help document the condition of the home while the tenants are living there, helping you better assess damages at the end of the lease.
 Just be sure to follow proper protocol for notifying your tenant when you will be stopping by.
 Follow the lease and any laws in place for completing these site visits, then keep proper documentation along with the rest of the files pertaining to your home.

 Keep it Professional

 Times are hard.
 Unfortunately, a new year isn’t going to magically make the problems and anxieties of 2020 disappear.
 While you can’t control how others react or respond, you can control yourself.
-Treat your rental property like a business and keep the relationship between you and your tenant professional.
+Treat your rental property as a business and keep the relationship between you and your tenant professional.
 Not only does this help when issues arise, you also have the satisfaction of keeping your cool when others don’t!

 Hire a Property Manager!